Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/P5-aptamer.md

 <font ><p class="header_box" id="ligand-recognition">Ligand information</p></font>

 <p class="blowheader_box">SELEX ligand</p>
 <p>Integrase mediates integration of a DNA copy of the viral genome into the host chromosome.
 Integrase is composed of three domains.
 The amino-terminal domain is a zinc binding domain.
 This domain is the central catalytic domain.
 The carboxyl terminal domain that is a non-specific DNA binding domain.
 The catalytic domain acts as an endonuclease when two nucleotides are removed from the 3' ends of the blunt-ended viral DNA made by reverse transcription.
-This domain also catalyses the DNA strand transfer reaction of the 3' ends of the viral DNA to the 5' ends of the integration site.-----from Pfam</p>
+This domain also catalyses the DNA strand transfer reaction of the 3' ends of the viral DNA to the 5' ends of the integration site.-----From Pfam</p>
 <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;" >
   <thead>
       <tr>